Wizball

-Wizball is a shoot 'em up written by Jon Hare and Chris Yates (who together formed Sensible Software) and released in 1987 originally for the Commodore 64 and later in the year for the ZX Spectrum and Amstrad CPC.
+Wizball is a horizontally scrolling shooter written by Jon Hare and Chris Yates (co-founders of Sensible Software) and released in 1987 for the Commodore 64 and later in the year for the ZX Spectrum and Amstrad CPC.
 Versions for the Amiga and Atari ST were released in the following year.
-Wizball was also ported to IBM PC compatibles (CGA) and the French Thomson MO5 8-bit computer.
+Wizball was also ported to IBM PC compatibles (for the Color Graphics Adapter) and the Thomson MO5.

-Wizballs more comical sequel, Wizkid, was released in 1992 for the Amiga, Atari ST, and IBM PC.
+Wizballs more humorous sequel, Wizkid, was released in 1992 for the Amiga, Atari ST, and IBM PC compatibles.